 There are several reasons why anyone would prefer seeking medical care services from an urgent care clinic rather than going to a hospital's emergency room.
 Urgent care clinics are unique health care facilities usually designed to cater to medical conditions and cases that are time-sensitive.
 You can't expect to get the same treatment from emergency rooms because they typically cater to medical cases that concern life-threatening conditions.
 Emergency rooms take time to get access to because a specialist will have to come around to evaluate and treat the medical condition.
 On the other hand, Urgent care clinics can handle multiple health conditions and offer effective treatment options.
 A local urgent family clinic is an ideal pick for any patient who requires a quick response to minor medical conditions that can be fatal within 24 hours.
 If your primary health care provider is not around, you can rely on an urgent care center for the best medical services.

 If you are a woman who has just clocked 21 years, it is high time you start going for Pap Smears tests.
-Women who have regular Pap smear results and are between 21 to 29 years should have this test once or twice every three years.
+Women between 21 to 29 years should have regular Pap smear tests once or twice every three years.
 Once you reach 30 years, you can start taking pap smear tests and human papillomavirus (HPV), which usually causes Cervical Cancer.

 If you are afraid of going for a Pap smear test because you think it is painful, you need to know that you won't feel any pain during the procedure.
 However, since the procedure is quite complex, you will only feel slight discomfort during and after the procedure.
 This should not bother you because it will take a few hours to subside.

 Regardless of whether you engage in sexual activities that involve penetration or not, you still need to go for a pap smear test.
 The majority of cervical cancer conditions are usually caused by the human papillomavirus (HPV), meaning that you can still get cervical Cancer, whether you are sexually active or not.